redisjohn/spfetch/README.md

 rflat accesses a Redis Enterprise Cluster using the Redis Enterprise Software API.
 This requires a valid Redis Enterprise user and password for each cluster to be used.
 This can be supplied explicitly on the command line but using the credential vault is recommended.

 credstore is a companion utility that works with rflat to manage credentials. credstore encrypts and stores credentials that can be retrieved and used by rflat.
 This allows automated scripts to use rflat in other tooling without having to expose user names and passwords in plain text.
-It also provides a mechanism to collect support package and inventory information across multiple clusters using a single command.
+It also provides a mechanism to collect support package and inventory information across an entire fleet of clusters using a single command.

 These tools are written in python.